-Dail and Craig are amazing holiday cottages and I hope that you grow to love them as much as we do.
-However, they will not suit everybody and it is important that you are aware of a few points before booking.
+Craig is an amazing holiday cottage and I hope that you grow to love it as much as we do.
+However, it will not suit everybody and it is important that you are aware of a few points before booking.

-Both properties have only recently been made available for holiday lets (summer 2016) and there is ongoing work being done to improve them.
+Craig has only recently been made available for holiday lets (summer 2016) and there is ongoing work being done to improve it.
 The photos on the website are being replaced as more work is done.
 If you have any concerns then please call me (01631 720192) for a chat.
 I would much rather you were sure that this is the right holiday for you, than have guests come and not enjoy themselves.

 There isn’t any mains electricity!

-In Craig there is a Lister diesel generator which provides power.
+There is a Lister diesel generator which provides power.
 We provide sufficient diesel for you to run this for around a couple of hours each evening (20 litres).
-This enables you to use the immersion heater for hot water (in addition to the open fire which is normally sufficient), plus have lighting, charge your devices, and use the microwave oven.
+This enables you to use the immersion heater for hot water (in addition to the open fire which is normally sufficient), plus have lighting and charge your devices.
 We find that some guests choose to not use it at all.
 In addition there are ample led lights and batteries available.

 Candles are only for use in the sitting room, and we ask that all guests be very aware of the risk of fire and the fact that help will not be swift from the fire brigade!

-Heat and hot water is provided by a back boiler running off the woodstove at Dail and the open fire at Craig.
+Heat and hot water is provided by a back boiler running off the open fire at Craig.
 By leaving doors open you can spread this heat throughout the house.
 There are hot water bottles for bedtime plus very warm duvets and blankets on all the beds.

-There is a full size gas cooker with oven and hob in the kitchen.
-Craig has a full size gas fridge in the kitchen, whereas Dail has an under-counter size one in the byre.
+There is a full size gas cooker with oven and hob in the kitchen, plus a full size gas fridge.

-Both properties are served by nearby streams and the water at present is not filtered, and will therefore need to be boiled for drinking and teeth brushing.
+Craig is served by a nearby stream and the water at present is not filtered, and will therefore need to be boiled for drinking and teeth brushing.
 We provide a couple of bottles of drinking water to get you started.

 If you are coming by car then you will need a vehicle with high clearance, such as a 4X4 or SUV.
 Please do not assume that you will be able to use a lower vehicle and just be careful because that is not enough, especially when heavily laden!